Could My Corneal Flap Become Loose?

 The corneal flap attaches to the rest of the cornea by a hinge.
 So there is no chance of losing it.
 However, if you rub your eye shortly after surgery, you may dislodge the corneal flap.
 Your surgeon would then have to reposition the corneal flap in the operating room.
 Very rarely, the microkeratome instrument will cut a free cap, without a hinge.
 This affects about one in 1,500 cases.
 If this happens, the surgeon will replace the cap after the laser part of the procedure.
 We will tell you this has happened and warned to take extra care not to rub your eye soon after surgery, to reduce the risk of losing the free cap.
 Even in the days when surgeons did surgery without a hinge, it was extremely rare for anyone to lose the part of the cornea that a surgeon had cut and replaced.

 If your cap was lost, your cornea would become thinner, and there would be a chance of scarring.
 Overall, your vision would still probably be quite good, although surgeons consider this a serious complication.
 There is a very remote possibility that you would need a corneal transplant.

-Mr Carp explains how rare it is for the corneal flap to become loose as a result of laser eye surgery.
-Click to see the video.
+Mr Carp explains how rare it is for the corneal flap to become loose as a result of Laser Eye Surgery.